Ben-Goff/CS-32-Term-Project/README.md

 Benjamin:

-<<<<<<< HEAD
 - Coding strengths: I think that I have good attention to detail, which makes me good at debugging my code.
 I also think that I am patient when working in groups.

 - Coding weaknesses: I came from the CS19 track, so I have limited experience with object-oriented programming.
 In addition, I sometimes struggle with code readability and procrastination.

 Cameron:

 * Strengths: I like to think I am good at setting up a project's structure, as in creating appropriate class heirarchies, interface implentation, inheretance, etc. I am good at choosing appropriate data structures for time efficiency.
 Like Dustin, I also like to think I am good at making pseudo code for a given algorithm.
 * Weaknesses: Clearly, my biggest weakness is comitting changes.
 I am not great at finding edge cases for testing, and I tend to avoid testing till the end of a project.
-I am also not very great at front end coding (e.g. writing html, css, js).
+I am also not very great at front end coding
+  (e.g. writing html, css, js).

 Dustin:

 * Strengths: I'd like to think that I'm good at planning out code and getting ideas onto pseudo-code